Governance of Novo Nordisk

 Board of Directors

 The Board currently consists of 11 directors.
 Seven are elected by shareholders at general meetings, and four are Novo Nordisk employees from Denmark, elected by Danish employees according to Danish law.
 The roles and responsibilities of the Board are defined in the Rules of Procedure for the Board of Directors of Novo Nordisk A/S.

 Executive Management is responsible for the day-to-day management of the company.
-It consists of the president and CEO and four other executives.
+It consists of the CEO, president and five other executives.

 The Board appoints Executive Management and determines their remuneration.
 The chairmanship reviews the performance of the executives.
 As part of the Organisational Audit process the chairmanship identifies successors to executives and presents the names of such candidates to the Board for approval.
 Executives must retire having reached the age of 62.
 For more information please see here.

 As a company organised under Danish law and with a primary listing on the Copenhagen Stock Exchange, Novo Nordisk is guided by the Nørby recommendations and the EU initiatives on corporate governance.
 As an international company listed in New York, Novo Nordisk is in compliance with the US Sarbanes–Oxley Act as a foreign private issuer and will seek inspiration from internationally recognised standards.

 Novo Nordisk is in general in compliance with the codes of good corporate governance designated by stock exchanges in Copenhagen and New York where the Novo Nordisk B shares/ADRs are listed.